portnov/batchd/README.md

   * Default queue is "default".
   * Default job type is "command".
   * Default host name is "undefined", which means use local host.
+  * CLI and Python clients use current OS user name as batchd user name by default.

 Job types
 ---------